AdiP84/API-Testing-with-Postman/Test-scripts/readme.txt

 Assertions use Chai library.
 The reference website is: https://thecocktaildb.com/api.php with the example endpoint: www.thecocktaildb.com/api/json/v1/1/lookup.php?i=11007.

+The other reference website for the "users" collection is: https://dummyjson.com/docs/users.

 The tests scripts for the API endpoint: www.thecocktaildb.com/api/json/v1/1/lookup.php?i={{random}} are written below, where the "random" variable is declared in the "Pre-request Script" in Postman: